Skip to main content

 (1) Applicability.

 (2) Assumptions.
-The generic unrestricted potable use standards in tables VIII and IX of appendix A to this rule are determined using the assumption that the ground water on or from the property shall be used as a source of water for drinking, cooking, showering, and bathing.
+The generic unrestricted potable use standards in tables VIII and IX of appendix A to this rule are determined using the assumption that the ground water on or from the property will be used as a source of water for drinking, cooking, showering, and bathing.

 (3) Generic unrestricted potable use standards for ground water.